-You must take an appointment to order your card, annual oder montly pass.
+You must make an appointment to order your card, annual or monthly pass.

 If you want to drive in Spain, you can use your foreign (Non European) license for the first six months.
 If you’re from the EU or EEA area (European Economic Area), you can use your license.
 After two years, it is recommended to convert it into a Spanish license.